bobbytanwer/redeam/README.md

          -  /get_updateSuppliers.js
             Test call getsupplier, takes the supplier id from response and makes call to getSupplierByID.
 Then passes version & ID to the updateASupplier Call.
+        -   2nd GROUP runs bulk update and performs         callback on the the update.
          TODO:
          -  /
          -  /